 If you're eligible to retire, you may wish to receive a service retirement benefit while your application for disability benefits is being evaluated.
-To learn more, visit CalSTRS.com/joband-life-changes or contact us for the Your Disability Benefits Guide booklet.
+To learn more, read the Your Disability Benefits Guide at CalSTRS.com/publications or visit CalSTRS.com/job-and-life-changes.